-Mr. Tod Sloan has just returned from San Francisco, and is on the warpath for the persons that have pushed along the statements that he has welched as the backer of De Wolf Hopper in London.
-The articles that have stirred Mr. Sloan's ire stated that when Hopper's business at the Lyric Theatre began to dwindle, because, no doubt, of the melancholy that pervaded London on account of the casualties in the Boer war, Mr. Harry Naegle, Hopper's business manager, kept cabling to Sloan, in this country, for more funds, and could get no reply.
-It was intimated that Sloan had started out to back the enterprise only in case it succeeded, had stuck his head in the sand, ostrich like, when the flurry came, and had left the comic opera comedian to sink or swim, according to his unaided efforts.
-"I would have said nothing about this," said Mr. Sloan to me last night, "had it not been that I do not care to receive attacks that to any one that knows anything about the matter are palpably unfair.
-The truth is I lost precisely \$1.500 more than truth is I lost precisely \$1,500 more than I was called upon to lose as the backer of Hopper in England.
-To be precise, I undertook to lose as much as \$10,000 in furthering his ambition to remain this winter in a London theatre, and after that ter in a London theatre, and after that \$10,000 had been spent by me I delved into my pocket to the extent of \$1,500 more.
+according to his unaided efforts.
+"I would have said nothing about this," said Mr. Sloan to me last night, "had it not been that I do not care to receive at-tacks that to any one that knows anything about the matter are palpably unfair.
+The truth is I lost precisely \$1,500 more than truth is I lost precisely \$1,500 more than I was called upon to lose as the backer of Hopper in England.
+To be precise, I undertook to lose as much as \$10,000 in furthering his ambition to remain this winter in a London theatre, and after that \$10,000 had been spent by me I delved into my pocket to the extent of \$1,500 more.
 This, I thought, was quite enough.
 I went into the venture as a side issue, hoping, of course, to at least strike even, and with a desire, furthermore, to be of assistance to Mr. Harry Naegle, who was charming while I was on hand, but who was not so charming after I had left.
-I may add that I am out some more money in connection with the lease of the Lyric Theatre for Mr. Hopper, and that the incident is now closed as far as I am concerned.

-"If I had been in Mr. Hopper's place I would have put up the shutters on "The Mystical Miss' as soon as it became evident that the Boer war had seriously affected the size of audiences in London, and would then have come quietly back to would then have come quietly back to America.
+I may add that I am out some more money in connection with the lease of the Lyric Theatre for Mr. Hopper, and that the incident is now closed as far "If I had been in Mr. Hopper's place I as I am concerned. would have put up the shutters on "The Mystical Miss' as soon as it became evi-dent that the Boer war had seriously affected the size of audiences in London, and would then have come quietly back to would then have come quietly back to America.
 But Mr. Hopper was ambitious, and we will let it go at that."

-Mr. Sloan lost several thousand dollars a year ago in the production of "The Three Dragoons," in which Mr. Naegle was companager, and says that hepperforth he will manager, and says that henceforth he will devote himself solely to horseracing.
+Mr. Sloan lost several thousand dollars a year ago in the production of "The Three Dragoons," in which Mr. Naegle was co-manager, and says that hoppoforth he will manager, and says that henceforth he will devote himself solely to horseracing.
 He sails for England, by the way, a week from next Saturday.